uploadcare/uploadcare-ios/README.markdown

 Warning!
 You must specify public key and secret key!
 All you need to know you can find in documentation.
 ```

-Once you've successfully can make a requests, you can investigate app with abilities to upload files, getting list of local history, retrieve file list from Uploadcare API, delete of keep files.
-So, just have fun, but do not forget to check out the source code of SimpleExample.
+Once you can successfully make requests, you can investigate app with abilities to upload files, getting list of local history, retrieve file list from Uploadcare API, delete of keep files.
+So, just have fun, but do not forget to check out the source code of ```SimpleExample```.
 It's really simple.
 You'll see.

 ####Adding the Uploadcare SDK for iOS to your project
 Now, when we know that the Uploadcare SDK is working, you can add it to your own project.
 Just a few simple steps:

 - open your project in Xcode;
-- navigate to where you clone the SDK, goto UploadcareKit folder and drag the UploadcareKit.xcodeproj into your project in Xcode;
+- navigate to where you clone the SDK, goto ```UploadcareKit``` folder and drag the ```UploadcareKit.xcodeproj``` into your project in Xcode;
 - you can select Copy items into destination group's folder or not, as you want (if not, you can just update UploadcareKit SDK from Github and have fresh version in very easy way);
 - press Add button
-- add UploadcareKit.a file to project dependencies.
+- add ```UploadcareKit.a``` file to project dependencies.
 To do this in Xcode 4, select your project file in the file explorer, select your target, and select the Build Phases sub-tab.
-Under Link Binary with Libraries, press the + button, select libUploadcareKit.a, and press Add.
+Under Link Binary with Libraries, press the + button, select ```libUploadcareKit.a```, and press Add.

 ## Example Usage